Take a multicultural tour of Singapore and learn more about Chinese, Malay, Indian, Eurasian and Peranakan cultures in Singapore.

 The Indian population is the third-largest ethnic group in Singapore and is historically made up of workers from India, Pakistan, Bangladesh and Sri Lanka.
 The two major ethnicities are Tamils and Hindus.

 Head towards Little India and you’ll be welcomed by flower sculptures of elephants and peacocks and seasonal dazzling light displays.
-Once home to a racecourse and plenty of buffalos, we love heading to this colourful district with the kids.
-Here you’ll see old trade shops selling saris and flower garlands alongside jewellery stores and more modern DVD shops.
+Once home to a racecourse and plenty of buffalos, this colourful district is a great option to visit with the kids on weekends.
+You’ll see old trade shops selling saris and flower garlands alongside jewellery stores and more modern DVD shops when walking around.
+Want to explore more of the area?
 Check out our guide to Little India for all the pit stops you need to make.

 Indian Heritage Centre